-Since 2014, the California Legislature has invested in the child welfare system's capacity to identify and serve CSEC, while simultaneously shifting away from criminalization.
+Since 2014, the California Legislature has invested in the child welfare system's capacity to identify and serve Commercially Sexually Exploited Children (CSEC), while simultaneously shifting away from criminalization.
 Sacramento County has utilized a multi-layered set of strategies to strengthen the ability of front line staff and employees to engage, serve and support CSEC and their families.
-Sacramento County's CSEC Steering Committee, led by the Department of Child, Family and Adult Services (DCFAS), includes representatives from Probation, Juvenile Court, education, law enforcement, the Public Defender, the District Attorney, Public Health, BHS and community-based organizations that serve CSEC.
+Sacramento County's CSEC Steering Committee, led by the Department of Child, Family and Adult Services (DCFAS), includes representatives from Probation, Juvenile Court, education, law enforcement, the Public Defender, the District Attorney, Public Health, Behavioral Health Services (BHS) and community-based organizations that serve CSEC.

-The West Coast Screening Assessment Tool is conducted on every youth booked into the YDF in order to identify youth believed to be CSEC.
+The West Coast Screening Assessment Tool is conducted on every youth booked into the Youth Detention Facility (YDF) in order to identify youth believed to be CSEC.
 If necessary, the CSEC Field Unit conducts the assessment for youth in the community.
 CSEC youth are placed on the caseloads of specially trained probation officers.
 The officers meet with CSEC youth to discuss their current situation and make recommendations to the Court.
-Additionally, probation officers participate in MDT meetings with attorneys, DCFAS, UC Davis counselors, youth advocates and other providers connected to these cases.
+Additionally, probation officers participate in MDT meetings with attorneys, County Counsel, Children's Law Center, DCFAS, UC Davis counselors, River Oak Center for Children, Capital Star, youth advocates and other providers connected to these cases.
 In 2014, the Juvenile Court dedicated a docket to CSEC youth that includes support from two Juvenile Field officers and one Juvenile Court presenter.
-In 2015, Probation entered into a Memorandum of Understanding to detail the Program Interagency Protocol with the Juvenile Court, DCFAS, BHS, Public Health, the District Attorney, the Sheriff's Department, the Sacramento Police Department, Sacramento City Unified School District, SCOE, Children's Law Center, Children's Receiving Home, UC Davis CAARE Center and Another Choice Another Chance.
+In 2015, Probation entered into a Memorandum of Understanding to detail the Program Interagency Protocol with the Juvenile

+Court, DCFAS, BHS, Public Health, the District Attorney, the Sheriff's Department, the Sacramento Police Department, Sacramento City Unified School District, SCOE, Children's Law Center, Children's Receiving Home, UC Davis CAARE Center and Another Choice Another Chance.
 The Protocol states CSEC must be;